 The Scottish Motor Racing Club was established in its present form in 1963 although it was founded in 1956 as the Border Motor Racing Club.
-With Sir Jackie Stewart OBE as Patron and Allan McNish as Honorary President as well as members across a variety of different championships the SMRC has an involvment across the world at many different levels of motorsport.
+With Sir Jackie Stewart OBE as Patron and Hugh McCaig as Honorary President as well as members across a variety of different championships the SMRC has an involvment across the world at many different levels of motorsport.

 The SMRC organises and runs motor sport events, primarily at Knockhill Racing Circuit in East Central Scotland however many of the SMRC classes do travel down South to other racing circuits in the UK such as Croft, Oulton Park, Cadwell Park, and Anglesey.